Pisaster brevispinus: Feeding behavior

 The pink sea star is a carnivore and scavenger.
 Its main prey is bivalves.
 It hunts, captures, and eats cockles, including Nuttall's cockle, butter clams, jackknife clams, horse clams, littleneck clams, and geoduck clams.
 How it locates buried clams is unknown, but once it finds a buried clam it will dig down to it by using its tube feet to push bits of sediment from near its mouth to the ends of its arms.
 Holes as deep as 10 cm have been observed.

 It is a slow-motion hunter; it may take it several days to dig its prey from the sediment, latch on to it with its tube feet, and pull the valves open.
 At this point, the star everts its stomach through its mouth and forces it into the shell.
 The star can push its stomach as far as 8 cm from its mouth.
 The pink sea star secretes digestive fluids and eats the bivalve inside its own shell.

 This star is opportunistic in its feeding and will eat other animals besides bivalves when available.
 It will eat sand dollars, snails, including Kellet's whelk, barnacles, polychaete worms, and small Dungeness crabs.
 It feeds on carrion, including dead fish and squid.

 It is competitive with sunflower stars and will fight with them over prey items.

 Predators

 Sea otters have been observed to rip off an arm of this sea star to eat the gonads inside.
 Gulls will attempt to consume a pink sea star exposed at low tide.
 They are also preyed upon by other sea stars, such as the morning sun star.
 Sheep crabs also eat these sea stars.
 It is likely that the largest animals escape predation simply because of their size.

+In popular culture

+A pink sea star of the same kind, Patrick Star is a protagonist of the television show SpongeBob SquarePants.